Summary Paediatric Indicator Table (SPaedIT)

 GIRFT clinical lead for paediatric general surgery and urology

-the lives of children and young people, resulting in significant backlogs in paediatric elective care.
+“We know that the Covid-19 pandemic had a significant impact on the lives of children and young people, resulting in significant backlogs in paediatric elective care.
 The data in the SPaedIT can support NHS teams working with CYP to identify where their issues lie and target improvement work, making sure that the recovery of paediatric elective surgery matches the pace of that seen in adult recovery.”

 Professor Simon Kenny